Authenticating to Subversion

 on Windows and OS X.

 When an authentication challenge comes from the server, the credentials are sought for in the disk cache; if the appropriate credentials are not found, or fail to authenticate, the users is prompted to specify the login name and password.

 If necessary, you can opt to delete all credentials stored in cache, for http, svn and ssh+svn protocols.

 To delete credentials from disk

-- In the Version Control dialog box, click Configure VCS.
+- On the Version Control page that opens, click Configure VCS.

 - In the Version Control Configurations dialog, select Subversion.